 After decades of conflicting evidence and numerous publications, scientists at international conservation charity ZSL’s Institute of Zoology, have finally put the ‘world’s largest bird’ debate to rest.

-Published today (26 September 2018) in Royal Society Open Science – Vorombe titan (meaning ‘big bird’ in Malagasy and Greek), has taken the title reaching weights of up to 800 kg and three metres tall, with the research also discovering unexpected diversity in these Madagascan creatures.
+Published today (September 26, 2018) in Royal Society Open Science – Vorombe titan (meaning ‘big bird’ in Malagasy and Greek), has taken the title reaching weights of up to 800 kg (1,750 pounds) and three meters (10 feet) tall, with the research also discovering unexpected diversity in these Madagascan creatures.

 Co-Author Professor Samuel Turvey from ZSL’s Institute of Zoology said: “Without an accurate understanding of past species diversity, we can’t properly understand evolution or ecology in unique island systems such as Madagascar or reconstruct exactly what’s been lost since human arrival on these islands.
 Knowing the history of biodiversity loss is essential to determine how to conserve today’s threatened species.”

-Analysing this data in a novel combination of machine learning combined with Bayesian clustering, Dr Hansford applied modern techniques to solve a 150-year-old taxonomic knot, that will form the modern understanding of these enigmatic avian megafauna.
+Analyzing this data in a novel combination of machine learning combined with Bayesian clustering, Dr. Hansford applied modern techniques to solve a 150-year-old taxonomic knot, that will form the modern understanding of these enigmatic avian megafauna.
 The revelation that the biggest of these birds was forgotten by history is just one part of their remarkable story.

 Publication: James P. Hansford, Samuel T. Turvey, “Unexpected diversity within the extinct elephant birds (Aves: Aepyornithidae) and a new identity for the world’s largest bird,” Royal Society Open Science, 2018; DOI: 10.1098/rsos.181295